.

 In Chosen Faith, Chosen Land (DownEast Books, 2009),

-there is this picture of composer Aaron Copland meeting Sister Mildred Barker:
+there is a picture of composer Aaron Copland meeting Sister Mildred Barker:

 © Photograph by Gail M. Hall, 1974.

-This is the caption with the picture in the book on page 123:
+This is the caption with this picture in the book on page 123:

 Sister Mildred with Composer Aaron Copeland in Shaker Heights, Ohio in 1974.
 Sr. Mildred, Sr. Frances, and Br.
 Ted were in Ohio